kevinhughes27/shopify-sinatra-app/README.md

 `views/*` --> The other views used by the app.
 You'll probably make a lot of changes to home.erb and install.erb to customize the experience for your app

+`test/*` --> Test files, fixtures and helpers for testing your app.

 ### Setting the app to use your Shopify API credentials